 After shredding the meat, toss it lightly with your favorite BBQ sauce and serve.

 Pulled pork is a classic main dish for summer holiday parties and tailgates on fall game days.
-My favorite side dish for pulled pork is my Instant Pot Baked Beans.
-It's a classic BBQ side dish and the sweet smoky flavor pairs great with the pulled pork.
+My favorite side dish for pulled pork is my Smoked Baked Beans.
+It's a classic BBQ side dish, and the sweet, smoky flavor pairs great with the pulled pork.
+Plus, you can cook them right along with the pork!

 - Classic Baked Mac and Cheese